VCU-CS-Capstone/CS-25-302-SON-patients/Status Reports/Fall 2024/Status Report Fall Week 15.md

 John Leonard

 ## 1) Accomplishments this week ##
+   - Finished on design report

+## 2) Milestones to be completed next week ##
    - N/A

-## 2) Milestones to be completed next week ##
-   - Meet with Dr. Leonard
-   - Work on team contract

 ## 3) Issues, problems or concerns ##
    - N/A